chandan-77/My-Task/README.md

+step1:Download the project
-first open two terminal and go to client folder and backend folder run npm i vite in Frontend run npm run dev for Backend go to the Backend folder hit the command npm run start
+step2: inside that project open two terminal on for client and one for backend
+step3: in the client terminal run the command: npm install vite step 4: then run the command:npm run dev step 5:then go the the backend terminal and hit the command: npm run start